CausalLearning/SparseFool/README.md

 - `cat.jpg`([source](https://www.hd-wallpapersdownload.com/desktop-hd-cat-and-kittens-pics/)): it is used by test_sparsefool.py.
 - `red_light.jpg`([source](https://www.gettyimages.ch/detail/nachrichtenfoto/traffic-light-controls-the-flow-of-vehicles-and-nachrichtenfoto/52663127)): it is used by test_perceptibility.py.

+## Execution

+### test_sparsefool.py

+A simple demo which computes the sparse adversarial perturbation of a test image.

+### test_perceptibility.py

+A simple demo that controls the perceptibility of the resulted perturbation of a test image.

 ## Reference
 [1] No reference yet...